 OPTION 2: BUILD A NETWORK YOU PARLAY INTO OTHER STUFF

 And you’ll end up building real, lasting relationships with some of them – and as I’ve said a million times before, relationships are EVERYTHING – there’s literally nothing more valuable than knowing the right people (and that those people respect you).
+For example, maybe you end up befriending the CEO of a new company and she offers you a job, or a consulting project worth $10,000… if that sounds farfetched, I promise you that it’s not- that kind of thing happens ALL the time!

-This has played out in my career more times than I could begin to list – in fact, I can confidently say that almost all of my network goes back to writing.
+I know because this has played out in my career more times than I could begin to list – in fact, I can confidently say that almost all of my network goes back to writing.

-- That all took YEARS to play out – from 2008 to 2016, the better part of a decade.
+- That all took YEARS to play out – from 2008 to 2016, or the better part of a decade.
 You have to be patient and keep grinding.
 This shit does NOT happen overnight, and those who quit early will never succeed.
 You can’t win the game if you quit playing it.

 - The path is winding and unpredictable.
 I would never in a million years have guessed that I’d work so closely with Periphery of all bands, but that’s where life took me… you don’t get to steer the ship, you just ride it 🙂 Have a goal in mind, but be ready to adjust course in unexpected directions.

 - Most importantly, LIKE ATTRACTS LIKE – I really can’t overstate how legit the law of attraction is.
 That shit is so, so real, and you should use it.
-If you put out shitty, negative energy with your writing that’s what you will get back.
+If you put out shitty, negative energy with your content, that’s what you will get back.
 If you write smart, thoughtful shit that helps other people, then the right people will notice and you’ll end up working together – it may take a while to find each other, but if you’re patient enough it WILL happen.

 But here’s what it’s gonna take: